 - The foot roller from Theraband can be put in the freezer to get the benefits of massage and icing.
 You can also put a water bottle in the freezer and use it the same way.

-3. Topical creams - one of the most effective topical creams we recommend is Biofreeze.
+One of the most effective topical creams we recommend is Biofreeze.

-4. Self-taping - in addition to taping your foot in the office, we also have easy-to-apply Quick Tape so you can tape your foot at home.
+In addition to taping your foot in the office, we also have easy-to-apply Quick Tape so you can tape your foot at home.
 Tape can also be purchased online.